Grease Guidelines for Businesses

 If a grease interceptor is not properly installed or maintained it will not do its job!
 For your own assurance, DEP requires that only licensed plumbers install grease interceptors.
 These interceptors must be the proper size to work correctly.
 A licensed plumber can determine the correct size.
 Plumbers and business owners may also write to DEP’s Bureau of Wastewater Treatment, Compliance Engineering Section, for technical assistance.

 Every interceptor should be cleaned as frequently as necessary to avoid exceeding its rated capacity.
 To clean, remove the cover of the interceptor and scoop out any grease and/or oil that has collected on top.
 Grease and oil can be recycled, and should be collected by a fat renderer or other grease recycling company.
-For a list of NYC BIC licensed haulers please click here.
+Please visit the NYC Business Integrity Commission website for a list of Trade Waste Approved Companies.

 DEP enforces the City’s sewer use regulations and may fine businesses that are not in compliance.
 DEP routinely sends inspectors to businesses to check interceptors and make sure they are correctly sized, properly installed, maintained, and operating effectively.
 If a business has an interceptor that is too small, inspectors will order the owner or operator to install the proper unit, based on New York City’s Building Code and Sewer Use Regulations.
 The maximum penalty for not complying with the rules is currently $10,000 per day, per violation.
 To avoid the expense of such fines, install the correctly sized unit and maintain it properly.